Overview

 scale-gp-beta

-package which runs exclusively on the V5 API.The following example illustrates how to create a simple evaluation through the SDK:
+package which runs exclusively on the V5 API.data

 is made up of two items, each with an input